SalishSeaCast/rpn-to-gemlam/docs/pkg_development.rst

     :target: https://docs.python.org/3.7/
     :alt: Python Version

-The :command:`rpn-to-gemlam` package is developed and tested using `Python`_ 3.7 or later.
+The :command:`rpn-to-gemlam` package is developed and tested using `Python`_ 3.7.
-The package uses some Python language features that are not available in versions prior to 3.7, in particular:
+The package uses some Python language features that are not available in versions prior to 3.6, in particular:

 * `formatted string literals`_